 Pax 3 Review [4K Video] ~13:58

 The Pax 3 is a portable dry herb and concentrate vaporizer from PAX Labs.
 This is the third iteration of the very popular Pax line and it continues to improve while staying true to what made the Pax so popular in the first place; elegant look and feel, ease of use, portability and discreetness, along with top-tier reliability and warranty.
-For more information on the older model which is now $199 after the price drop check out my Pax 2 review

 The upgrades over the Pax 2 include a new Concentrate insert, an upgraded battery with bumped capacity from 3000 mAh to 3500 mAh, quicker heat up times from around 45 seconds down to around 15 seconds, haptic feedback or vibration alert, and the brand new Pax Vapor app which gives you full control over the temp spectrum.